geopandas/geodatasets/doc/source/contributing.md

-# Contributing to `xyzdata`
+# Contributing to `geodatasets`

-Contributions to `xyzdata` are very welcome.
+Contributions to `geodatasets` are very welcome.
 They are likely to be accepted more quickly if they follow these guidelines.

 There are two main groups of contributions - adding new data sources and